h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing Like a Caveman: Part 2.md

 Our command string now in our fuzzers will be something like `exiv2 pr -v mutated.jpg`.

 Let's go ahead and update our fuzzers and see if we can find some more bugs on a much harder target.
-It's worth mentioning that this target is pre-installed on a major distro, is currently supported, and not a trivial binary for us to find bugs on like our last target (an unsupported 7 year old project on Github).
+It's worth mentioning that this target is currently supported, and not a trivial binary for us to find bugs on like our last target (an unsupported 7 year old project on Github).

 This target has already been fuzzed by much more advanced fuzzers, you can simply google for something like 'ASan exiv2' and get plenty of hits of fuzzers creating segfaults in the binary and forwarding the ASan output to the github repository as a bug.
-This is a huge step up from our last target.
+This is a significant step up from our last target.

 [exiv2 on Github](https://github.com/Exiv2/exiv2)